Failure as a method of finding.

-David Schnuckel is an artist whose work primarily involves glass, a writer who writes about issues related to glass, and an educator who challenges students to seek provocative solutions to personal questions through glass.
+David Schnuckel is an artist whose work thinks through glass, a writer who wanders through issues related to glass, and an educator who challenges students to seek provocative solutions to personal questions by way of glass.

-Currently, David Schnuckel is a Lecturer of Glass at the Rochester Institute of Technology.
+Currently, David Schnuckel is Assistant Professor of Glass at Rochester Institute of Technology in Rochester, New York.